klezerker/android-tests/README.md

-Aplicativo feito em Java para consultar CEPs do Brasil usando a API ViaCEP
+Android app made in Java to consult Brazilian postal codes using ViaCEP API